JetBrains/amper/docs/src/user-guide/dependencies.md

 ## External Maven dependencies

-Maven dependencies can be added via their coordinates using the usual `:`-separated notation:
+Maven dependencies can be added via their coordinates[^1] using the usual `:`-separated notation:

 ```yaml
 dependencies: